 The year 1919 marked two momentous occasions in the history of Grand Canyon: the birth of the national park on February 26, and the death of ‘Captain’ John Hance a little more than a month prior.
 The timing of these events was, in a way, fitting.
 For if the national park marked a new age of management and stewardship of the canyon, Hance had been the greatest living symbol of the previous era—wild, untamed, and filled with incredible stories.

-Many of the details of the life of John Hance are unknown, for the man wrapped himself in a cloak of mystique and glamor.
-It’s believed he was born in 1840 in Tennessee, and he likely fought in the Civil War as a Confederate (Though he was never a captain).
-Arriving at Grand Canyon as its first permeant European-American settler in (Possibly) 1883, Hance improved an old Havasupai trail into the canyon and tried to mine for gold, silver, and asbestos.
+Many of the details of the life of John Hance are unknown, for the man wrapped himself in a cloak of mystique and glamour.
+It is believed he was born around 1840 in Tennessee, and he likely fought in the Civil War as a Confederate (Though he was never a captain).
+Arriving at Grand Canyon as its first permanent European-American settler in (possibly) 1883, Hance improved an old Havasupai trail into the canyon and tried to mine for gold, silver, and asbestos.
 Very quickly, however, Hance found a more lucrative calling: guiding and providing lodging to visitors coming to the canyon to see if the stories of western explorers like Major John Wesley Powell were true.

 Captain John Hance (Portrayed by Ron Brown) tells the story of how he dug Grand Canyon.
 [Video description: In a cemetery at night, and sitting in a chair, an elderly man with a long beard is wearing a suit coat, vest, and pork pie hat.
 The entire video is a close-up talking head.]